Loading...

 Extended Twitter Thread

-Resilience is also an important aspect of our pre game preparation.
-Just because we don’t have a great bullpen before taking the mound, doesn’t mean that we will be bad in the game.
-The game is full of stories of guys that didn’t have a great pregame bullpen, maybe barely threw strikes, but went out and dominated in the game.
+Resilience is also an important aspect of our pre-game preparation.
+Just because we don’t have a great bullpen before taking the mound doesn’t mean that we will be bad in the game.
+The game is full of stories of guys who didn’t have a great pregame bullpen, maybe barely threw strikes, but went out and dominated in the game.
 The idea of the routine is to prepare our mind and body to compete.
-Just as the perfect band and plyo routine doesn’t ensure in-game success, its important to understand a bad set isn’t the end of the world either.
-Yes it’s great if it feels great, but our job is to go compete with the stuff we have on a given day, regardless of how it “feels”.
+Just as the perfect band and plyo routine doesn’t ensure in-game success, it's important to understand a bad set isn’t the end of the world either.
+Yes, it’s great if it feels great, but our job is to go compete with the stuff we have on a given day, regardless of how it “feels”.
 You won’t always feel great, you won’t always have all of your pitches.
 The good ones find a way to make it work until they either find the feel for the pitch that eluded them pregame, or get enough outs to turn it over to the next guy with his team in position to win.

 I hope you enjoyed reading this, and gained some insights on the value of a consistent routine.
 Feel free to reach out to me at jason@premierpitching.com if you have further questions about this topic or have a topic you would like to see me write about in the future!
 Until then, Go get some outs!
 I’ll be rootin’ for you!